What Adult Children Of Divorce Need To Know

 Medically reviewed by Julie Dodson, MA, LCSW

 You may have heard that half of all marriages end in divorce.
 Statistics show that several variables can impact a couple’s risk of becoming divorced, including age.
 In 2022, the average age of people who divorced was generally 46 for men and 44 for women.
 Adults between 55 and 64 usually have a divorce rate of 46%.
-Thus, many adult children can be faced with the prospect of coping with their parents’ divorce.
-Even as adults, though, children of divorced parents may experience challenges.
+As a result, many adult children can be faced with the prospect of coping with their parents’ divorce.
+Even as adults, children of divorced parents may experience challenges.
 Adult children of divorce may experience difficulties accepting their parents’ choices and adjusting to a new family dynamic.
-One way to develop effective coping strategies can be by talking to an online or in-person therapist.
+One way to develop effective coping strategies is by talking to an online or in-person therapist.

 A divorce that involves a couple who is 50 or older is sometimes referred to as a gray divorce.
 A gray divorce can have both emotional and psychological impacts on adult children.
 This type of divorce can come with a host of practical challenges that may need to be navigated by the entire family unit.